erikvullings/mithril-ui-form/packages/mithril-ui-form/README.md

 - checkbox: Input a boolean.
 - switch: Input a boolean.
 - radio: Select one option.
 - options: Select one (or more) options.
+The `checkboxClass`, which indicates how much room an option will take, and the `checkAllOptions`, which adds a select all or none option, are optional.

 ```json
 [